microsoft/fhir-server/docs/TerminologyOperations.md

 ## $lookup
 [FHIR Documentation on lookup](https://www.hl7.org/fhir/codesystem-operation-lookup.html)

-If looking up a code using a `GET` request, you must provide the system and code in the query parameters.
+If looking up a code using a `GET` request, you must provide the system and code in the query parameters:
 `https://{LocalHost}/CodeSystem/$lookup?system={system}&code={code}`

-You can also use a `POST` request to look up a code by providing a parameters resource that contains a coding in the body of the request.
+You can also use a `POST` request to look up a code by providing a parameters resource that contains a coding in the body of the request:
 `https://{LocalHost}/CodeSystem/$lookup`

 ## Data Clean up